rrennoir/PyAccEngineer/README.md

 * If the username chosen is the same as in acc ("name surname") then the user driving will be highlighted in green.
 * `Update values` will refresh the information on the strategy page to the lastest value in game (mfd page)
-* `Set Strategy` will send a command to the user who is currently driving and set the strategy accrodinly
+* `Set Strategy` will send a command to the user who is currently driving and set the strategy accordingly

 ### Run the server as headless